Panacea: Mythology

 However, portrayals of the family were not always consistent; Panacea and her sisters each at times appear as Asclepius' wife instead.

 Panacea may have been an independent goddess before being absorbed into the Asclepius myth.

 Panacea traditionally had a poultice or potion with which she healed the sick.
 This brought about the concept of the panacea in medicine, a substance with the alleged property of curing all diseases.
 The term "panacea" has also come into figurative use as meaning "something used to solve all problems".

-The opening of the Hippocratic Oath mentions Panacea :
+The opening of the Hippocratic Oath mentions Panacea along with Hygieia:

-Ὄμνυμι Ἀπόλλωνα ἰητρὸν καὶ Ἀσκληπιὸν καὶ Ὑγείαν καὶ Πανάκειαν καὶ θεοὺς πάντας τε καὶ πάσας ἵστορας ποιεύμενος ἐπιτελέα ποιήσειν κατὰ δύναμιν καὶ κρίσιν ἐμὴν ὅρκον τόνδε καὶ ξυγγραφὴν τήνδε.

-I swear, calling upon Apollo the physician and Asclepius, Hygeia and Panaceia and all the gods and goddesses as witnesses, that I will fulfill this oath and this contract according to my ability and judgment.